rclone/rclone/MANUAL.md

 Sync the source to the destination, changing the destination only.
 Doesn't transfer unchanged files, testing by size and modification time or MD5SUM.
-Destination is updated to match source, including deleting files if necessary.
+Destination is updated to match source, including deleting files if necessary (except duplicate objects, see below).

 **Important**: Since this can cause data loss, test first with the `--dry-run` or the `--interactive`/`-i` flag.